sakibch/IBMCapstone_Geospatial-Analysis-London/README.md

 # Geospatial Analysis - Opening a clothing store in London, UK

-This repository is for a Capstone Project I completed as part of the IBM Applied Data Science Professional Certificate.
+This repository is for a Capstone Project completed as part of the IBM Applied Data Science Professional Certificate.
 Certificate: https://coursera.org/share/ef7ce3247cc11900209e8ea1b0116a96

 **The goal of this project is to predict the optimal location to open a Clothing Store in London using K-means Clustering and Foursquare API.**